 ABORIGINAL HERITAGE FIND UNEARTHS EVIDENCE OF EARLY INNOVATION13 February 2018

-Heritage experts examining 32,000 stone items and fragments found at the new Sydney Light Rail Randwick Stabling Yard have uncovered a fascinating insight into colonial Sydney and the ingenuity of the area’s local Aboriginal people.
+Heritage experts have found 32,000 stone items and fragments at the new Sydney Light Rail Randwick Stabling Yard and have uncovered fascinating insight into colonial Sydney and the ingenuity of the area’s local Aboriginal people.

 The artefacts were discovered in 2016 following extensive sampling and archaeological investigation of the site, guided by planning conditions and carried out in collaboration with the project’s Aboriginal stakeholders.

 A GML Heritage analysis found the site was probably used by Aboriginal people to make stone tools, while a chemical analysis carried out last year has revealed the stones were made from a type of flint likely originating from a surprising location – the banks of London’s River Thames.

 Working with Sydney Living Museums, it was discovered the same type of stones were also found on the site of the first Government House and historical records reveal this type of flint was routinely used as ballast in 18th and early 19th century convict transport ships.

 “Some of this ballast was then likely discarded on arrival in Sydney – and it’s thought local Aboriginal people used the opportunity to experiment with a new material,” Mark Goggin, Sydney Living Museums’ Executive Director said.

 “The discovery of these distinctive finds both at Randwick and the site of first Government House, indicates that Aboriginal people took or were given the stones, and manufactured some traditional tools from the new material, providing evidence for the ingenuity and active presence of Aboriginal people within the newly established colony.